 Beyond the headline compliance obligations, enterprise (250+) legal services businesses in Maryland face specific employer and operator duties tied to how AI interacts with people — employees, customers, applicants, and others affected by automated decisions.
 When AI assists in decisions that affect people's access to services, job opportunities, credit, or housing, Maryland law treats the deploying organization as responsible for the outcome regardless of whether the underlying model was built in-house or acquired from a vendor.
 This means enterprise (250+) operators cannot outsource accountability to their AI provider — vendor contracts should be reviewed for indemnification provisions, compliance representations, and audit rights.
 Documenting the due diligence you performed before selecting and deploying an AI system is itself a compliance requirement in several states, and a strong defense in enforcement proceedings.

 The enforcement landscape for AI compliance in Maryland is evolving, but the direction is consistent: regulators are moving from guidance to action.
-Once HB 1339 takes effect in Maryland, enforcement typically begins immediately against the most visible violations — disclosure failures and bias-related incidents.
+Once No comprehensive private-sector AI law takes effect in Maryland, enforcement typically begins immediately against the most visible violations — disclosure failures and bias-related incidents.
 For enterprise (250+) legal services businesses, the highest-risk scenarios involve automated decisions affecting individuals in ways the law covers: hiring, lending, insurance pricing, and access to services.
 Regulators typically prioritize cases where AI-driven harm is documented, where disclosure requirements were clearly violated, or where a company failed to provide a mandated appeal or human review process.
 Building a compliance program now — even a lightweight one appropriate for a enterprise (250+) organization — establishes a documented good-faith effort that regulators consistently weigh favorably in enforcement decisions.
 The cost of getting started is a fraction of the cost of responding to a formal investigation.

 Maryland Legal Services resources